 So let me ask you this: was it Henry VIII or Henry VII who created the Church of England so he could get a divorce?
 You very likely knew at the end of a chapter once upon a time.
 And that’s my point; completing training and knowing how to fix cars are two different things.
 Both are good, but the latter is better if you want to get your car fixed.

-ASE Certified: The gold standard
+ASE certified technician: The gold standard

 So, how should you go about making sure a mechanic is at least minimally qualified to repair your car?
 You do want a certified mechanic, but whose certification is very important.
 In auto repair, there’s only one certification to look for: ASE (Automotive Service Excellence).
+A side note: ASE certified mechanic is audibly indistinguishable from “ASC certified mechanic”, so it’s often mis-heard.

 ASE is a non-profit organization founded in 1972.
 They don’t write tests themselves, even though many of their employees are former automotive technicians and instructors.
 They facilitate creation of tests by experts in the various aspects of automotive repair.
+A

 Mechanics can be certified in different areas

 In addition to passing the test, a technician must also provide proof of two years of experience in the field before receiving the certification.
-School and DIY projects don’t count toward the experience requirement.
-If a mechanic is certified in all eight areas and meets the experience requirement he is a Master Technician, and will likely do reasonably well repairing your car.
-There are also advanced tests available for seasoned mechanics:

 - L1 Advanced Engine Performance Specialist